 We protect you against catastrophic out-of-pocket expenses for covered services.
 The Internal Revenue Service (IRS) limits annual out-of-pocket expenses for covered services from Network providers, including deductibles, copayments and coinsurance, to no more than \$6,750 for a Self Only enrollment, and \$13,500 for a Self Plus One or Self and Family enrollment.
-Your specific plan limits may differ.
+The out-of-pocket limit for this Plan may differ from the IRS limit, but cannot exceed that amount.